pinky21/water-rocket/README.md

 ```math
 V_{rocket}\frac{d\rho_{air}}{dt}= \rho_{air}v_{expel}A_{expel}
 ```
-Similar as before, we use the energy consevation (Bernoulli) to relate the pressure to the expelling velocity
+Similar as before, we use the energy consevation (Bernoulli eq.) to relate the pressure to the expelling velocity
 ```math
 p_{air}=p_{ambient}+\frac{1}{2}\rho_{air}v_{expel}^2
 ```